 - you are resident in Norway when you receive the inheritance.

 For cars and other vehicles you must also present the original vehicle registration or a certified copy of the vehicle registration that proves that the vehicle was registered by the deceased.
-Permission to use the vehicle while the application is being processed will not be given.

 Not exempt from duties and taxes